Climate migration: Climate justice and adaptation

-The degree to which some of the environmental and related changes occur can be reduced by means of climate adaptation projects which increase the climate resilience of communities and peoples.
+By bolstering resilience, such projects may reduce the degree of migration people feel compelled to undertake due to climate-related challenges.
 Varying levels of investment are made in supporting the adaptation, resilience, and mobility of neighborhoods, municipalities, and nations in the face of climate change and consequent environmental migration.
-Small island states, rural populations, people of color, low-income communities, the elderly, people with disabilities, coastal urban populations, food and housing insecure households, and least developed countries are especially vulnerable to the worst effects of the climate crisis and therefore to environmental migration.
+This is especially important to consider since small island states, rural populations, people of color, low-income communities, the elderly, people with disabilities, coastal urban populations, food and housing insecure households, and developing countries are especially vulnerable to the worst effects of the climate crisis and therefore to environmental migration.
+Just as individuals and countries do not contribute equally to climate change, they also do not experience the negative effects of the crisis equally.
+Both short- and long-term impacts of climate change bring under-prepared communities environmental harm and exacerbate existing inequities.
 People with livelihoods tied to the environment, like those in agriculture, fisheries, and coast-dependent businesses, are also at risk of relocation or job loss due to climate change.
-Who leaves and who stays when affected by climate change often falls along lines of race and class, as mobility requires some amount of wealth.
+If communities cannot adapt adequately, migration might emerge as the primary response.